R-Fehler/Keyboard-Layouts/README.md

 if not already added, ad the English US Language.

+    now you might need to sign out of windows and sign in again

 ![US Sprache](./images/install2.png)

 in Options add an new Layout

 ![US Sprache](./images/install3.png)

 select the "eigen" Layout

+    now you might need to sign out of windows and sign in again

 ![US Sprache](./images/install4.png)